 We constantly look for ways to reduce the environmental impact of our business across our supply chain and operations.
 We often get questions about the recyclability of our packaging and what our plans are to help mitigate our environmental impact.

 We hope this FAQ guide helps answer some of your questions.
-Also, keep an eye out for our 2021 Impact Report which we plan to publish in June.
+Also, keep an eye out for our annual Impact Report for additional information.